We Welcome Your Family to be a Part of Our Community

 We realize that there are issues that may be unique to interfaith families.
 We hope you will be in touch with us to discuss any interfaith issues important to you so we can do all that we can to meet your needs.
 We look forward to these conversations.

 Rabbi Adam Feldman

-Our School of Early Childhood Education and Religious School and related family programs are open to all members of the congregation.
+- Our Religious School, Tichon Program and related family programs are open to all members of the congregation.

-According to Jewish Center policy, Board of Director positions and voting at the annual congregational meeting are reserved for members of the Jewish faith.
+- According to Jewish Center policy, Religious Honors in our Services, Board of Director positions and voting at the annual congregational meeting are reserved for members of the Jewish faith.